Egg Salad Sandwich

 Egg salad on a toasted grinder roll; diner classic.

-Strip the ham and sausage off a Southern breakfast biscuit and you are left with egg in warm bread, where the sandwich turns on one decision: how the egg is cooked.
-The ring, the fold, the skillet.
+Strip the meat off a Southern breakfast biscuit and you are left with egg in warm bread, where one name covers two different eggs: the cracked-fresh ring, the frozen fold, the kitchen skillet.

 In eastern North Carolina the barbecue sauce is thin enough to drink: cider vinegar, red and black pepper, no tomato.
 Chopped whole-hog pork with crackling skin and sharp slaw on a soft bun.